 Being called to a Code Blue is routine for an ER doctor in a large hospital.
-As chair of the Emergency Department at St. Luke’s Hospital in Kansas City, Mo., Dr. Marc Larsen says they may see five to ten cardiac arrests each month.
-But even with running codes frequently, he believes the Redivus Health application can make a difference in patient outcomes.
+As chair of the Emergency Department at Saint Luke’s Hospital in Kansas City, Mo., Dr. Marc Larsen says they may see five to ten cardiac arrests each month.
+But even with running codes frequently, he believes the Redivus Health mobile application can make a difference in patient outcomes.

 “The app mentally slows you down.
 It puts things into slow motion, in a good way,” Dr. Larsen says.
 “There’s so much adrenaline during a Code Blue.
 It can be chaotic.”